Enrolling in Medicare After Your Initial Enrollment Period :: Medicare Part B SEP Process (Special Enrollment Period)

 ssa.gov/medicare-partb-sep

-Note: Instead of clicking the above link, go a new browser tab and simply type in this URL address to get to the page.
+Note: Instead of clicking the above link, open a new browser tab and simply type in the URL address to get to the page.

 Our video titled “Medicare Part B Online Enrolment (After Age 65)” will show you all the details.